-tributed to the Mutual Assistance Program of the International Union Against Tuberculosis; and through this program Canada has helped- to finance TB control projects in such other areas as Malaysia, Ceylon and the Ivory Coast.
+tributed to the Mutual Assistance Program of the International Union Against Tuberculosis; and through this program Canada has helped to finance TB control projects in such other areas as Malaysia, Ceylon and the Ivory Coast.

-On a global scale, tuberculosis remains a major crippler and killer, effort.
+On a global scale, tuberculosis remains a major crippler and killer, claiming an estimated three million lives yearly.